charichard09/Factory.Solutions/README.md

     }
 }
 ```
-replace [YOUR-USERNAME-HERE] and [YOUR-PASSWORD-HERE] with the your own user and password values._
+replace [YOUR-USERNAME-HERE] and [YOUR-PASSWORD-HERE] with the your own user and password values, and [YOUR-DB-NAME] with any name you'd like to call the database, i.e. "factory"_

-* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to (YourPath/HairSalon.Solution) and run terminal commands:_
+* _Using Terminal on OS X or PowerShell on Windows navigate to the directory that this repo was cloned to, then the Factory folder (YourPath/Factory.Solution/Factory) and run terminal commands (without the '$'):_
+* _$ dotnet ef migrations add Initial_
-* _$ dotnet restore ./HairSalon.Tests_
+* _$ dotnet ef database update_
+* _Making sure you've followed the MySqlWorkbench installation instructions, open MySql Workbench and select the Local 3306 server_
+* _Confirm the database [YOUR-DB-NAME] that you named was successfully created by clicking on the "Schemas" tab and seeing the schema listed._
 * _Then run the program with command :_
-* _$ dotnet run --project HairSalon_
+* _$ dotnet watch run_

 ## Known Bugs